 The skills needed to provide an evidence-based solution to a clinical dilemma include precisely defining the problem, conducting an efficient search to locate the best evidence, critically appraising the evidence, and considering that evidence—and its implications—in the context of patients' circumstances and values.
 Although attaining these skills at a basic level is relatively easy, developing the expertise to allow efficient and sophisticated critical appraisal and application to the individual patient requires (as with developing expertise in any area) time, effort, and deliberate practice.

 The advanced topics chapters of this book highlight the challenges of becoming an EBM expert.
 You must have a deep understanding of and be alert to violations of the principles of valid scientific inquiry (issues such as stopped early trials, analyzing according to the intention-to-treat principle, and selective reporting of outcome variables).
 In addition, you must be aware of how even studies at low risk of bias may mislead (note the strategies to avoid being misled in Chapter 13.3, Misleading Presentations of Clinical Trial Results, and additional issues, such as the use of surrogate end points and composite end points).
 In short, you must be motivated to continue learning about new developments in clinical research methods and to explore their effect on clinical decision making.
 Becoming an EBM expert is gratifying, but it is not for everyone.

 All Clinicians Can Become Evidence-Based Practitioners

 Considering the challenges of becoming an EBM expert, it comes as no surprise that most internal medicine residents at McMaster University, even in a program explicitly committed to systematic training in EBM,2 are not interested in attaining an advanced level of EBM skills.
-Our trainees' responses mirror those of general practitioners in the United Kingdom, who often use evidence-based summaries generated by others ...
+Our trainees' responses mirror those of general practitioners in the United Kingdom, who often use evidence-based summaries ...